jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.count(): { pass: number, fail: number, skip: number, timeout: number, total: number }

-A summary of this suite’s results.
+A summary of this suite's results.
 Includes a count of each type of test case result and the total number.
 Only counts  [TestCaseResult](#testcaseresult)s, not [TestSuiteResult](#testsuiteresult)s.

 > **Note:** The results of [beforeAll()](test_api.md#beforeall) and [afterAll()](test_api.md#afterall) are included in the count.